kbroman/knitr_knutshell/pages/reproducible.md

 1. Avoid absolute paths.
 I mean, don't ever use something like `/Users/kbroman/Data/blah.csv` or even `~/Data/blah.csv`.
-When someone else tries to reproduce things, they won't have a `/Users/kbroman` directory, and they make not want to put the data in `~/Data`.
+When someone else tries to reproduce things, they won't have a `/Users/kbroman` directory, and they may not want to put the data in `~/Data`.

 2. Keep all of the data and code within one branch of your file system: